mathesar-foundation/mathesar-wiki/engineering/architecture/import-preview-api.md

 ## Changing whether the first row is a header

-In order to change whether the first row of the CSV is used as a header or not, we will need to reimport the table.
-This will be accomplished by adding a boolean parameter to the `PUT` request that creates a table from a `DataFile` that gives whether to use the first row as headers.
+In order to change whether the first row of the CSV is used as a header or not, we will need update the data file and recreate the table from it.
+This is accomplished by changing the `header` parameter of the data file resource via a `PATCH` request.
+This controls whether to use the first row as headers.

 ## Possible type alterations for a column

 The `columns` endpoint will now include the possible targets for type alteration of that column.
 For example, a string can be altered to any type.
 An integer, however, can't be altered to an email type.
-Possible target types will be determined _only_ by the current type of the column, and not the data it contains.
+At the moment, possible target types will be determined _only_ by the current type of the column, and not the data it contains.

 ## Preview Endpoint behavior